ykapylova/django_project/README.md

 # How to run the app:
 - Open the root app directory
 - In terminal run: docker build -t todo .
-- Then in terminal run: docker run -it -p 8000:8000 todo
+- Then in terminal run: docker run -d -p 8000:8000 todo
 - Run http://127.0.0.1:8000/admin/ in browser

 # What you can do in the admin site: